Skip to main content

 While MPC wallets are by far the most secure crypto wallet today, nothing can be completely secure.
 It is important to keep in mind that no wallets can fully guarantee the security of one’s funds.
 Incorrect implementations of provenly secure MPC protocols in existing MPC wallets still lead to faulty schemes for attackers to take advantage of.

-For a more in-depth guide on building secure MPC protocols, check out Zellic Co-founder Stephen’s blog on building MPC from scratch.
+For a more in-depth guide on building secure MPC protocols, check out Zellic Co-founder Luna’s blog on building MPC from scratch.

 About Us